elevationsoftware/ecuss/README.md

 constructor(private scannerService: ScannerService) { }

 /**
-* Subscribe to barcode scanned text coming from a CUSS scanner */
+* Subscribe to the barcode data comming from the CUSS Barcode Scanner.
+*/
 barcode: Subject<scannerDataEvent>;